-Sullage: Standard residential rates apply for domestic sullage or a rate per kilolitre if collected from a business, home business or cottage industry.
+Sullage: Standard residential rates apply for domestic sullage or a rate per kilolitre if collected from a business.

 Charge Rates: Charge rates have been established for excess volume discharge, mass load and mass load attributed to pollutant concentrations above standard limits.